 Having established a logical basis for the holistic wavefunction, how are we to conceptually interpret this?
 Geometrically, it means that the length of any 4-vector in Minkowski 4-space is dependent on its orientation relative to the real and imaginary dimensions.
-When the real and imaginary components correspond, the vector has no length at all: hence it exists at just one location in Minkowski 4-space.
-In effect, the imaginary dimension reduces the distance between any two points in three real dimensions, depending on the vector's orientation relative to the real and imaginary dimensions.
+When the real and imaginary components correspond, the vector has no length at all: hence it occupies just one location in Minkowski 4-space.
+In effect, the imaginary displacement reduces the distance between any two points in three real dimensions, depending on the vector's orientation relative to the real and imaginary dimensions.

 Conceptually, how is this possible?
 How could an additional spatial dimension reduce spatial distance?

-Recall that the three real dimensions are projected from four imaginary dimensions, which, along with the additional imaginary dimension in the 4-brane, form the arrangement represented in Figure 10.
+A possible answer is suggested by the inner structure of real 3-space.
+Recall that the three real dimensions are projected from four imaginary dimensions which, along with the additional imaginary dimension in the 4-brane, form the configuration represented in Figure 10.
 The fourth (imaginary) dimension of the 4-brane would appear to directly access the imaginary dimensions underpinning our real 3-manifold, effectively providing a "short cut" through the three real dimensions.
-Whatever the actual mechanism, the metric clearly infers that orientation on the fourth (imaginary) dimension reduces distance in Minkowski 4-space, even to no distance at all.
+Whatever the actual mechanism, the metric clearly infers that displacements on the fourth (imaginary) dimension reduce distance in Minkowski 4-space, even to no distance at all.